covcom/304CEM/README.md

 ## 1.5 Commiting Working Code

-At the end of each exercise you should get into the habit of commiting your working code.
+At the end of each exercise you should get into the habit of committing your working code.
 ```
 git status
+git add .
-git commit -a -m 'finished exercise xxxx'
+git commit -m 'finished exercise xxxx'
 ```

 ## 1.6 Pushing to Your Remote